 It happens almost every year.
-Just when spring seems right around the corner and you are gearing up to ditch the heavy coats, old man winter comes at you with another winter storm.
+Just when warmer weather seems right around the corner and you are gearing up to ditch the heaviest heavy coats, old man winter comes at you with another winter storm.
 Don’t let a blizzard or other winter storm catch you unaware.
 With the proper planning and foresight, you can sail through whatever winter can dish up.
 Just follow these key pointers.

 Stay off the roads if possible

 When bad weather hits, being out on the roads is dangerous.
 You could get in an accident or be stranded in frigid winter conditions.
 Keeping the roads clear for emergency personnel helps them reach the people who need them.

 Prepare your car

 Even if you plan on being wise and staying off the roads, taking care to properly prepare your car for a winter storm will help you stay as safe as possible if you must leave due to an emergency.
 Make sure your car has a full tank of gas.
 Putting a bag of kitty litter in your trunk helps your car have more traction in the snow as well as being useful to put under your tires should you get stuck in the snow.
 Stock your car with supplies such as a flashlight, candle, bottled water, extra blankets and winter clothing.

 Freezing temperatures can make even the most comfortable home struggle to keep you warm during a blizzard.
 Change your furnace filter and have a professional inspect your heating source every winter to avoid losing heat at the worst time.
 Check your home for air leaks and be proactive about insulating your home from the freezing outside temperatures.

 You should have at least a 3 days supply of food and bottled water in case you get snowed in.
 Make sure to get food that is easy to prepare should you happen to lose power and are unable to use the microwave or stove.